 - 1. Weekly assignments from the Well-Ordered Language text, writing practice, group collaboration, and occasional presentations. - 2.
 Chapter quizzes. - 3.
-Class participation including attitude toward learning, completeness of assignments, timeliness of submitted work, respect for the subject matter, and adherence to the standards outlined in the Student-Parent Handbook regarding the virtual classroom.
-STUDENT EVALUATION: ACADEMIC DISHONESTY Students will often take quizzes privately at home.
-Students are on their honor to abide by Scholé Academy's Learning Philosophy which assumes the personal cultivation of Student-Virtues described in the Student-Parent Handbook.
-Additionally, plagiarism is a serious and punishable offense.
-A plagiarized assignment will result in a failing grade THE VIRTUAL CLASSROOM:
+Class participation including attitude toward learning, completeness of assignments, timely attendance, timeliness of submitted work, respect for the subject matter, and adherence to the standards outlined in the Student-Parent Handbook regarding the virtual classroom.
+Students who are more than 25 minutes late will be marked absent.